jrwats/bughouse.app/README.md

 ### WebApp layer
 On the WebApp, we'll listen to messages received from the **WebSocket** layer.
 There will be a view largely built in React to display pieces, messages, etc.
+UPDATE: we'll use [chessground](https://github.com/ornicar/chessground), and [react-chessground](https://github.com/ruilisi/react-chessground) for the board UI

 ### Authentication backend
 We'll want to authenticate users and maintain some kind of identity to help organize games and deduce whether, when playing, someone has bughouse.app functionality or just basic FICS functionality.
 We'll also want to  keep track of "rated" games for Glicko rankings.